 Being able to use only one arm can make it very challenging to perform activities of daily living independently and contribute to the development of abnormal movements or musculoskeletal deformities.

 Children who grow up relying solely on their unaffected arm will likely find CIMT difficult and uncomfortable because they never learned how to use their affected arm.

 Is constraint-induced movement therapy the best way to boost arm and hand functions?

 While it can be a very effective way to improve hand functions, constraint-induced movement therapy is not the only approach that optimizes neuroplasticity.

-Ultimately, the best results are going to come from how many repetitions you perform.
+Ultimately, the best results are going to come from how many repetitions of affected movements you perform.
 So find what motivates you and keep practicing!

 If you don’t know where to start, consider Flint Rehab’s MusicGlove.